hashicorp/consul/plugin/health/README.md

 # health

+## Name

-*health* enables a simple health check endpoint.
+*health* - enables a health check endpoint.

-By default, it listens on port 8080.
+## Description

+By enabling *health* any plugin that implements it will be queried for it's health.
+The combined health is exported, by default, on port 8080/health .

 ## Syntax